bwl/harvester/docs/UI_STYLE_GUIDE.md

 # UI Style Guide

-This guide provides comprehensive documentation for the bubbleRouge UI styling system built with lipgloss.
+This guide provides comprehensive documentation for the Harvest of Stars UI styling system built with lipgloss.

 ## Overview